byzer-org/byzer-doc/public/blog/en-us/how-to-use-byzer-sql-to-build-rag-based-application.md

 and `table_settings.schema`="st(field(_id,long),field(name,string),field(content,string,analyze),field(vector,array(float)))";
 ```

-The above statement will create a table named `table2` in database `db1`, the data will be stored in `/tmp/cluster1` directory, and the table has four fields: `_id`, `name`, `content`, `vector`.
-The `_id` field is a long type, `name` and `content` are string type which should be analyzed, and `vector` is an array of float type.
+The above statement will create a table named `table2` in database `db1`, and the table has four fields: `_id`, `name`, `content`, `vector`.
+The `_id` field is a long type, `name` and `content` are string type  and the `content`  should be analyzed, and `vector` is an array of float type.

 Notice that we provide a new grammar to define the table schema, it's more readable and easy to use.
 More details about this grammar can be found in [here](https://github.com/allwefantasy/byzer-retrieval#table-schema-description)

 ## Embedding/Analyzed Data

 Before we can write the data into the table, we need to preprocess the data first.
-The data we want to retrieve is a collection of documents, each document has a name and a content.
-We need to use a language model to embed the name field into a vector, and then store the vector into the table.
-We also need to analyzed the content so we can use some keywords to retrieve the document.
+The data we want to retrieve is a collection of documents, each document has a name and a content field.
+We need to use a large language model to embed the name field into a vector, and then store the vector into the table.
+We also need to analyze the content so we can use some keywords to retrieve the document.

 The following statement will register m3e model as an Byzer SQL function, and later we will use it to embed the name field into a vector: